Delhi Police head constable arrested for killing man | Headlines

 Delhi Police head constable arrested for killing man

 Deputy Commissioner of Police (Rohini) PK Mishra said, "He (head constable) has been arrested and a case of murder has been registered against him.
 He has also been dismissed from service.
 We are questioning him further to ascertain the motive behind the killing."
-It is yet to be ascertained whether Gehlot was just an acquaintance or his friend, the officer said, adding that further investigation is underway, he added..
+The service pistol used to kill Gehlawat has been seized, he said.
+It is yet to be ascertained whether Gehlawat, a resident of Nawada in Dwarka was just an acquaintance or his friend, the officer said, adding that further investigation is underway.

+Additional Delhi Police PRO Anil Mittal said,"Delhi Police is committed to implement measures for the welfare of the staff and improve professionalism.
+But there can be no tolerance for such kind of deviant behaviour."
+Delhi police condemns the act of head constable Surender, he said..

 - READ MORE ON: